top of page

 First obtain and read the core standards:

 Next comes information risk analysis.
-Set the scene with management, then line up the relevant parts of the organisation and people to engage with the process.
+Set the scene with management, then line-up the relevant parts of the organisation and people to engage with the process.
 They should be reasonably open to the concept of improving their information security controls and you will probably have to engage suitable risk and security experts to make this process as painless and effective as possible.
 The risk analysis may be called a 'gap analysis' or 'ISO27k review' since it may make sense to compare your existing controls against the advice in the standard, looking for weaknesses and omissions as you go, or you may prefer to do a zero-base risk analysis, assuming that there are no controls in place.
 The advantage of the latter approach is that you might identify unnecessary controls that can perhaps be deinstalled later.

 By the way, 'the relevant parts of the organisation' relates to the scope of your intended certification.
 You have the option to certify the whole enterprise or specific parts.
 Scoping is a critical management decision.
 Work closely with senior management to clarify what is in and out of scope of the ISMS, with the important proviso that everything declared as out-of-scope is inherently untrusted from the perspective of the in-scope elements, therefore suitable security controls (both technical and non-technical e.g. contracts or SLAs) are probably needed for data flows, systems, networks, processes etc. that cross the scope boundary.
 Minimising the scope is not necessarily the easy option it may seem!

 Having completed the analysis, you face the challenge of persuading senior management to invest in information security, explaining the issues and risks that the analysis identified in terms they appreciate.
 This is a tricky balancing act: over-egg your dire predictions and they may back away saying you are being sensationalist.
-Underplay the security issues and they may not pay much attention to the need for improvements.
+Underplay the security issues and they may not pay sufficient attention to the need for security improvements.
 It really helps to lean on someone with prior experience in this area.
 Management's appetite for addressing the issues you identify will determine the financing and priorities for the next step.
-If management say 'no' at this point, perhaps reconsider your career options.

 With management backing, you now implement the security improvements.
 Easier said than done!
 It could be a mere formality if your setup is already very security aware and competent in this area.
 It could be an extremely arduous job if you are starting from a low base, such as an organisation which has habitually underinvested in information security, has made strategic changes in its use of, and dependence on, IT (e.g. it has started using the Internet for business processes/transactions and communications, rather than simply for promotional websites), or where there are no clear accountabilities for information security.
 It is impossible for me - or indeed for you - to say how long or how costly this phase will be for you until you have completed the previous steps, and even then you can only estimate.